 ~ Anne Lamott, Bird by Bird: Some Instructions on Writing and Life

 I can be perfectionistic.
 Not about everything, but about enough.
 The older I get, the more I realize that perfectionism isn’t doing me any favors.

 1. Perfectionism is exhausting.
-If you want to do something perfectly, you have to put in a lot of extra time and energy, and then when it doesn’t turn out perfectly (because doing something perfectly is impossible), and you feel like poo, that’s tiring too.
+If you want to do something perfectly, you have to put in a lot of extra time and energy.
+Then when it doesn’t turn out perfectly (because doing something perfectly is impossible) and you feel like poo, that’s tiring too.